pruet/269360/README.md

 ## Making Up Missed Classes
 - Whether excused or unexcused absence, missed classes must be made up in order to earn a grade of B or higher for the semester
-- To make up a class, students study the slide, work any in-class exercises on their own, write up an executive summary, and submit the executive summary to the instructor using a Microsoft team on email before the next class meeting start time
+- To make up a class, students study the slide, work any in-class exercises on their own, write up an executive summary, and submit the executive summary to the instructor using CMU Elearning or email (pruet@eng.cmu.ac.th) before the next class meeting start time
-- Executive Summary should be a PDF file, 1 to 1.5 pages in length, professionally formatted,12 point Calibri font, 1 inch margins, 1.08 line spacing
+- Executive Summary should be a PDF file, 1 to 1.5 pages in length, professionally formatted,12 point font.

 ## Assignments
 - 5 Assignments, count as 20% toward final score